1.

 D. Laws and Covenant Renewal

-In addition to the narrative of travel and conflict, Numbers and Deuteronomy contain significant legal and material concerning God's covenant with them.
+In addition to the narrative of travel and conflict, Numbers and Deuteronomy contain significant legal material concerning God's covenant with them.
 Numbers deals with laws concerning purity, Levitical duties, and offerings, among others.

 E. Preparation to Enter the Land